Battle of Borodino: Attrition warfare

-Estimates of the Battle of Borodino appear in different ways in historiography.
-From the victory of the French, to the victory of the Russians and a draw.
-The battle was undoubtedly a moral success for the Russians, per imperial Russian sources.
-More modern authors note that in the camp of the French army there was a feeling of victory, incredibly difficult, but still a victory.
+Estimates of the Battle of Borodino appear in different ways in historiography, from the victory of the French, to the victory of the Russians and a draw.
+The battle was undoubtedly a moral success for the Russians in imperial Russian sources.
+More modern authors note in the camp of the French army there was a feeling of victory incredibly difficult, but still a victory.
 However, some French testimony from the battlefield confirms the opposite.
 General Pelleport, commander of the 18th Line Regiment, wrote: "This victory was so painfully and so bought, it was incomplete.
 She made us sad!".

 The aforementioned Segur also wrote: "The French soldiers were amazed by the number of dead and wounded, such a small number of prisoners, there are no more than 800 of them!
 The dead testified more to the bravery of the vanquished than to our victory.
 If the surviving enemy retreated in such complete, brilliant order, proud and undaunted, what did it mean for us to capture a battlefield?".
-Kutuzov retreated from the battlefield on 8 September, and Napoleon and his men managed to capture Moscow; the city was actually used as bait to lure and trap the French forces.
-The fierce defense of the Imperial Russian Army devastated the Grande Armée to such an extent that it caused the French Army's force to become impuissant.
-When Napoleon and his men visited the city, he found that it was burnt and abandoned upon his arrival; accordingly, it was impossible to count on devastated Moscow as a place from which a soldier could live in the run-up to winter.
-While Napoleon was in Moscow, he sent a letter to the tsar who was residing in Saint Petersburg demanding that he surrender and accept defeat.
+Kutuzov retreated from the battlefield on 8 September, and Napoleon and his army managed to capture Moscow; the city was actually used as bait to lure and trap the French forces.
+The fierce defense of the Imperial Russian Army devastated the Grande Armée to such an extent it caused the French Army's force to become impuissant.
+When Napoleon and his army visited the city, he found it was burnt and abandoned; accordingly, it was impossible to count on a devastated Moscow as a place from which a soldier could live in the run-up to winter.
+While Napoleon was in Moscow, he sent a letter to the tsar residing in Saint Petersburg demanding he surrender and accept defeat.
 Napoleon received no response.
-Whilst patiently waiting for an answer from the tsar, as soon as the cold winter and snowfall started to form, Napoleon, realizing what was happening, attempted to escape the country with his men.
-Seeing that they were fleeing, the Imperial Russian army launched a massive attack on the French.
+Whilst patiently waiting for an answer from the tsar, as soon as the cold winter and snowfall started to form, Napoleon, realizing what was happening, attempted to escape the country with his army.
+Seeing they were fleeing, the Imperial Russian army launched a massive attack on the French.
 Attrition warfare was used by Kutuzov by burning Moscow's resources, guerrilla warfare by the Cossacks against any kind of transport and total war by the peasants against foraging.
-This kind of warfare weakened the French army at its most vulnerable point: logistics, as it was unable to pillage Russian land, which was insufficiently populated nor cultivated, meaning that starvation became the most dangerous enemy long before the cold joined in.
+This kind of warfare weakened the French army at its most vulnerable point: logistics, as it was unable to pillage Russian land, which was insufficiently populated nor cultivated, meaning starvation became the most dangerous enemy long before the cold set in.

-The feeding of horses by supply trains was extremely difficult, as a ration for a horse weighs about ten times as much as one for a man.
+The feeding of horses by supply trains was extremely difficult, as a ration for a horse weighs about ten times as much as one for a soldier.
 It was tried in vain to feed and water all the horses by foraging expeditions.
 Of the more than 600,000 soldiers who invaded the Russian Empire, 112,000 returned.
+Thus Borodino cannot be called a strategic victory for the French.